TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-nfs.md

 ## **Recommended Steps**

-1. To allow the NFS client, add the client IP address on your Data Box .
+1. To allow the NFS client, add the client IP address on your Data Box
 2. Mount the NFS share on your Data Box.
-Type the following command on the Linux client :
-`sudo mount <Data Box device IP>:/<NFS share on Data Box device> <Path to the folder on local Linux computer>`
+Type the following command on the Linux client: `sudo mount <Data Box device IP>:/<NFS share on Data Box device> <Path to the folder on local Linux computer>`

 ## **Recommended Documents**